zedeus/nitter/README.md

 You should put nitter behind a reverse proxy with e.g. nginx or apache.

-It is also possibele to run nitter via systemd:
+It is also possible to run nitter via systemd:

 ```bash
 [Unit]